Looking To Learn A Little More About Vape Tanks? Have A Problem With Your E Cig Tank? You’re In The Right Place.

 Here’s some common issues and how to fix them:

 Why Is My Vape Tank Gurgling and Bubbling?
-What is this and how to fix
+How to fix

 Whenever I had gurgling happen to me the sound as I inhale is like sucking the last dregs of a milkshake through a straw but nowhere near as tasty lol.